Elon Musk safe for now as U.S. judge urges Tesla CEO, SEC to end tweet dispute

 Musk declined to discuss the hearing as he left the courthouse, surrounded by a horde of reporters, photographers and television cameras, but said “I feel very loved here.”

-Nathan had been asked by the SEC to hold Musk in contempt over a Feb.
-19 tweet where the regulator said he improperly posted material information about Tesla’s vehicle production outlook without first seeking approval from its lawyers.
+In a statement provided later by Tesla, Musk said: “I have great respect for Judge Nathan, and I’m pleased with her decision today.
+The tweet in question was true, immaterial to shareholders, and in no way a violation of my agreement.”

-The SEC said pre-approval had been a core element of the October 2018 settlement, which resolved a lawsuit over Musk’s tweet last Aug.
-7 that he had “funding secured” to take Tesla private at $420 per share.
+Tesla’s share price tumbled 8.2% on Thursday, after the company on Wednesday night reported lower-than-expected vehicle deliveries, but recouped some early losses once Musk’s job no longer appeared imperiled.

-Tesla’s share price tumbled on Thursday, after the company on Wednesday night reported lower-than-expected vehicle deliveries, but recouped some of their early losses after the SEC declined to demand Musk’s removal.
+The company built its reputation on luxury cars, but has faced several production challenges with its Model 3 sedan, which it hopes will reach a mass audience.

-Tesla, which built its reputation on luxury cars, has faced several production challenges with its Model 3 sedan, which it is counting on to reach the mass market, recently offering a version starting at $35,000.
+“Elon Musk was very well composed in the court today, which means he’s taking it seriously,” Craig Irwin, a Roth Capital Partners analyst who attended the hearing, said in an interview.
+He called Nathan’s order “a good outcome for Tesla investors.”
+Irwin rates Tesla “neutral.”

 The battle concerned a tweet that Musk sent to his more than 24 million Twitter followers: “Tesla made 0 cars in 2011, but will make around 500k in 2019,” meaning 500,000 vehicles.